Venn1998/ComplexNetworks/README.md

   There's also an estimation of the exponent for the empirical degree distributions of BA and CM (SF).

-* In 3_CommunityDetection I tried many community detection algoithms on different networks.
+* In 3_CommunityDetection I tried many community detection algorithms on different networks.
 Then I compared the results obtained with some reference clusterings uisng as metrics Jaccard Index, Normalized Mutual Information (arithmetic normalization), and Normalized Variation of Information.

 * In 4_Dynamics I implemented a Monte Carlo simulation of an epidemic spreading dynamics in complex networks, using the SIS model in which each node represents an individual which can be in two possible state: Susceptible (S), i.e. healthy but can get infected; Infected (I), i.e. has the disease and can spread it to the neighbors.